Wedding of Crown Prince Tupoutoʻa ʻUlukalala and Sinaitakala Fakafanua: Background

 Tupouto'a 'Ulukalala became Crown Prince of Tonga and first in line in royal succession in March 2012 following the death of King George Tupou V and the ascension of Tupou VI to the throne.
 The wedding ceremony marked the end of Tonga's one-hundred-day mourning period marking the death of George Tupou V, who died in March.
 The Crown Prince is the son of Tupou VI and the nephew of the late King George Tupou V.

 All royal marriages in Tonga are arranged.
 Under Tongan royal protocol and tradition, members of the royal family may only marry members of Tongan nobility to maintain the royal bloodline.
 The bride, Sinaitakala Fakafanua, is also a member of the royal family and 26th person in the line of succession to inherit the throne.

 Queen Nanasipau'u Tuku'aho, the wife of the current king, personally arranged the marriage between Crown Prince Tupouto'a 'Ulukalala and Sinaitakala Fakafanua.
 The queen pushed for a July wedding, even though the royal family must continue to wear black until February 2013 to mark George Tupou V's death.
-The queen's arrangement was opposed by her husband, King Tupou VI, who questioned whether it was appropriate for second cousins to marry.
+The queen's arrangement was reportedly opposed by her husband, King Tupou VI, who questioned whether it was appropriate for second cousins to marry.

 The Prince was 27 years old at the time of the 2012 wedding, while the bride was 25 years old.